Skip to main content

 At the top of your wallet on the left side, you’ll see your public wallet address.
 Hover and click to copy it.
 On the right side, you’ll see a dropdown where you can switch blockchains.
 Ethereum will be selected by default.

-The wallet sidebar consists of four tabs: the Crypto tab, the Swap tab (if you log in with an email), the Transactions tab, and the Settings tab.
+The wallet sidebar consists of four tabs: the Crypto tab, the Swap tab, the Transactions tab, and the Settings tab.
 Learn about each one below.

 Crypto tab